seananderson/metafolio/inst/ms/introduction.md

 Here, we ask how a portfolio approach to management can inform the conservation of metapopulations in a changing world.
 We ask two primary questions:
 (1) What does portfolio optimization tell us about different spatial approaches to prioritizing metapopulation conservation assuming that response diversity is spatially distributed?
-(2) In a scenario where we don't know the population-level response diversity, what does portfolio optimization tell us about the number of populations conserved?
+(2) If we don't know how response diversity is distribute, what does portfolio optimization tell us about how many populations we should conserve?
 To answer these questions, we develop a salmon metapopulation simulation in which population-specific productivity is driven by spatially-distributed environmental tolerance and patterns of short- and long-term climatic change.
-We then implement different conservation "rules of thumb" that control the population-level carrying capacities.
-We evaluate the salmon portfolios along risk and return axes, similarly to how financial portfolios are assessed.
+We then implement different conservation "rules of thumb" that control the population-level carrying capacities and evaluate the salmon portfolios along risk and return axes, as a portfolio manager would.
 Our findings illustrate that:
 (1) conserving response diversity buffers metapopulation risk given short-term climate forcing and rate of return given long-term climate forcing, (2) conserving more subpopulations buffers risk regardless of the climate trend, and